Global existence and Blow-up for the 1D damped compressible Euler equations with time and space dependent perturbation: Abstract

 \section{Abstract}

 In this paper, we consider the 1D Euler equation with time and space dependent damping term $-a(t,x)v$.
-We suppose that the coefficient $a$ satisfies the following timewise and spatial separated decaying condition
+It has long been known that when $a(t,x)$ is a positive constant or $0$, the solution exists globally in time or blows up in finite time, respectively.
+We prove that those results are invariant with respect to time and space dependent perturbations.
+We suppose that the coefficient $a$ satisfies the following condition

-where $a_1$ and $a_2$ are integrable functions with respect to $t$ and $x$.
-Under this condition, we show solutions blow up with small perturbed initial data.
-The upper estimate of the life-span is also given.
+where $\mu_0 \geq 0$ and $a_1$ and $a_2$ are integrable functions with $t$ and $x$.
+Under this condition, we show the global existence and the blow-up with small initial data, when $\mu_0 >0$ and $\mu=0$ respectively.